BackIsJack/CS3340Project/README.md

  Timer - There is a timer that extends when a word is found and will stop the game when it runs out.

- Scramble - The user can scramble the words while keeping the middle letter the same.
+ Scramble - The user can scramble the words while keeping the middle letter the same by inputting a 1.

  Input - The user can guess words by typing in words and pressing enter, the program will check and then tell the user whether their word was correct or incorrect.